 1. By fostering communication and cooperation to mutual benefit between CWA author members and bookshops.
 In 2017 we appointed a Booksellers Champion in Aline Templeton to initiate, oversee and liaise wherever we can.

 2. National Crime Reading Month.
-The CWA’s initiative promotes events and reading projects that happen in May.
+The CWA’s initiative promotes events and reading projects that happen in June.
 Bookshops as well as libraries are major hosts when they’re not online.

-We have a dedicated website for this where events are listed according to geographical region: www.crimereadingmonth.co.uk .
+We have a dedicated webpage for this where events are listed according to geographical region.
 If you’re looking for an author, suggestions on how to set up an event or publicity for an event you already have planned: contact us.

 3. Literature that’s connected with the CWA that you and your customers might also find useful.

-We can supply digital posters and flyers for you to use in your library, helping to make you more indispensable than ever to the aspiring writer and the public at large.
+We can supply digital posters and flyers for you to use in your book shop, helping to make you more indispensable than ever to the aspiring writer and the public at large.

 4. Competitions that support writers.
 For example, the CWA Margery Allingham Short Story competition, and the Debut Dagger competition for the opening of a crime novel from an unpublished writer.